radiant-rstats/radiant/README.md

 install.packages("radiant", repos = "https://radiant-rstats.github.io/minicran/")
 ```

-Once all packages are installed, select `Start radiant (browser)` from the `Addins` menu in Rstudio or use the command below to launch the app:
+Once all packages are installed, select `Start radiant` from the `Addins` menu in Rstudio or use the command below to launch the app:

 ```r
 radiant::radiant()
 ```

-To launch Radiant in Rstudio's viewer pane select `Start radiant (viewer)` from the `Addins` menu in Rstudio or use the command below:
+To launch Radiant in Rstudio's viewer pane use the command below:

 ```r
 radiant::radiant_viewer()
 ```

-To launch Radiant in an Rstudio Window select `Start radiant (window)` from the `Addins` menu in Rstudio or use the command below:
+To launch Radiant in an Rstudio Window use the command below:

 ```r
 radiant::radiant_window()